nien11102002/exercise_Baemin/baemin_microservice/README.md

-# Run this first in Kibana
+# Run this first in Kibana (set up for logstash so that can search in unaccent mode)

 PUT /product-baemin-index
 {